Kevincnzuk/live-ev-bus-akl/README.md

 We support Auckland Transport's [Mission Electric](https://at.govt.nz/about-us/sustainability/mission-electric/).

-> **IMPORTANT MESSAGE**
->
+## Important Message & Disclaimer

-> This app is a Java-based Android-only app.
+- This app is a Java-based Android-only app.
 Apologies to iOS / iPadOS users as only Mac can do iOS / iPadOS developments but I do not have one with me.
->
-> This app requires Android `8.0` (Oreo) or above to operate.
+- This app requires Android `8.0` (Oreo) or above to operate.
->
-> This app is **NOT** a replacement for well-structured PT realtime apps like *AT Mobile*, *Google Maps*, *AnyTrip* or *Transit*.
+- This app is **NOT** a replacement for well-structured PT realtime apps like *AT Mobile*, *Google Maps*, *AnyTrip* or *Transit*.
 As an enthusiastic project, we have very limited resources available compared to these big companies and cannot offer auto-refresh functions in-app.
+- All real-time data presented in the app came from [Auckland Transport](https://at.govt.nz/about-us/at-data-sources); All map data came from [OpenStreetMap](https://www.openstreetmap.org/copyright); This repository has zero liability for incorrect data presentation.

 ## Features